softalaproject/fridge_manager/README.md

 # Softalaproject repo for automated fridge management app
-The application is containerized with Docker.
+The application is containerized with Docker. <br>

-The build is done with Django and Node.
+The build is done with Django and Node.<br>
 Project uses SQLite for the database.

 ## SW requirements:
-Git bash (if you're using Windows): https://gitforwindows.org/
+Git bash (if you're using Windows): https://gitforwindows.org/<br>

-Docker or Python3.
+Docker or Python3.<br>

-Make sure you have a .env file in fridge_manager/restmanager folder with appropriate values:
+Make sure you have a .env file in fridge_manager/restmanager folder with appropriate values:<br>
-SLACK_TOKEN, DJANGO_TOKEN and IP2.
+SLACK_TOKEN<br>
+DJANGO_TOKEN<br>
+IP2<br>
+Documentation regarding these values is found in documents/env information
 ## Start server:

 Locally using python;